-From a Middle/Late Bronze Age burial ground (about 1650-1200 BC), which pre-dates the arrival of the Philistines; infant burials from the late 1100 BC, following the arrival of the Philistines; and individuals buried in the Philistine cemetery in the later Iron Age (10th and ninth centuries BC).
+The periods of these burials include the Middle and Late Bronze Age (about 1650 to 1200 BC), thus pre-dating the arrival of the Philistines, while infant burials have been determined to have been from the late 1100 BC following the arrival of the Philistines.
+Finally, there are also individuals that were buried in the Philistine cemetery in the later Iron Age (hence from the 10th and 9th centuries BC).

-While the origins of the European genes are not conclusive, the most plausible are that they were from Greece, Crete, Sardinia, or the Iberian peninsula, experts believe.
+While the origins of the European genes are inconclusive, experts have determined that they were most likely from Greece, Crete, Sardinia, or the Iberian peninsula.

 Many researchers also tie the presence of the Philistines to the exploits of the Sea Peoples, tribes that raided the eastern Mediterranean at the end of the Late Bronze Age in the 13th century and early 12th century BC.

-That supports the theory that the Philistines began as migrants from Europe — who were possibly Greek — who then settled in Ashkelon in the 12th century BC.
+This supports the theory that the Philistines, who were possibly Greek, embarked on their journey from Europe as migrants and then settled down in Ashkelon in the 12th century BC.

 Philistines often went to war against Israelites

-Their arrival in the early 12th century BC is marked by pottery like that of the the ancient Greek world, as well as the use of an Aegean script, and their notable consumption of pork.
+The arrival of the Philistines in the early 12th century BC is marked by pottery resembling that of the ancient Greek world, as well as the use of an Aegean script and a notable consumption of pork.

-Archaeologists agree that the Philistines were different from their Hebrew neighbors, and there were frequent wars between these peoples.
+Archaeologists agree that the Philistines were unlike their Hebrew neighbors, and relations between these peoples were marked by frequent wars.

-The giant Goliath, who fought against and was killed by a young shepherd who later became King David is the best known Philistine in the Bible.
+The giant, Goliath, who fought against and was killed by a young shepherd later known as King David, is the most well-known Philistine in the Bible.

-Also, Delilah, the beautiful woman who seduced and cut the hair of the powerful Israelite Samson in order to drain him of his strength, is a Biblical example of the cunning of the Philistines.
+Furthermore, Delilah, the beautiful woman who seduced and cut the hair of the powerful Israelite, Samson, in order to drain him of his strength, is a Biblical example of the cunning nature of the Philistines.

-In comparing DNA recovered from the cemetery at Ashkelon only a few centuries after the infant burials, scientists found that their European characteristics had disappeared.
+In comparing DNA recovered from the cemetery at Ashkelon only a few centuries after the infant burials, scientists found that the European characteristics of the Philistines had disappeared.

 The DNA study shows that the European DNA of the Philistines disappeared within 200 years, most likely because they intermarried widely, and their genetic signature was diluted within the local population.

-Along with the archaeological discoveries, the DNA study solidifies the theory that Philistines were probably Greek — either from mainland Greece or Crete — who later mixed with local Levantine populations from the early Iron Age onward.
+Along with the archaeological discoveries, the DNA study solidifies the theory that Philistines were probably Greeks—either from mainland Greece or Crete—who later mixed with local Levantine populations from the early Iron Age onward.

-The Philistines were genetically assimilated to the local population, yet they retained their distinct cultural traits that separated them from their neighbors for more than five centuries.
+The Philistines were genetically assimilated to the local population; yet, they retained the distinct cultural traits that separated them from their neighbors for more than five centuries.

-The Philistines lived in the area for more than five centuries, until they were finally conquered by the Babylonians in the year 604 BC — several years before the 598 BC conquest of the Hebrew people by the Babylonians and their subsequent exile there.
+Philistines lived in the area for more than five centuries until they were finally conquered by the Babylonians in the year 604 BC—several years before the 598 BC conquest of the Hebrew people by the Babylonians and their subsequent exile there.